 Nonprofit organizations often have less than 20 staff members so you will never make it up into management at a large-scale organization with no layoffs or downsizing opportunities available like those found in larger private company structures.

-2. You won’t get paid what you’re worth
+2. Can you get paid what you’re worth

 In many cases, nonprofits may not be able to offer competitive salaries.
 This is because they are responsible for keeping their doors open and service running no matter what the cost to make sure people in need continue being helped.